belkincapital/mailwebs/README.md

 ### Manual

+Check out the Codex for more information about [installing plugins manually](http://codex.wordpress.org/Managing_Plugins#Manual_Plugin_Installation).

 1. Download the latest [tagged archive](https://github.com/belkincapital/mailwebs/releases) (choose the "zip" option).
 2. Unzip the archive.
 3. Fix the folder name to remove the extra stuff GitHub adds, like _-master_.
 Rename to **mailwebs**.